Rohitgupta8006/LotteryWinner/README.md

 # LotteryWinner
-Deployed Lottery smart contract over the Ethereum network, which will give a random node as a winner of the lottery.
+Deployed Lottery smart contract over the Ethereum network, which will give a random participated node as a WINNER of the lottery.